tolarewaju3/eda-servicenow/README.md

 Change the caller to `test-user`.
 For the short description, select the lightbulb on the right and **choose Reset my password.** Our rulebook will only fire for events that contain the description "Password reset".

-**Submit the incident.** If all went well, you should see the job template run in AAP.
+**Submit the incident.** If all went well, you should see the job template run in AAP and your user should have a new password.

+*Note that if there is no user present, the playbook will create one*